Bayesian $L_{\frac{1}{2}}$ regression: Introduction

-In this paper, we propose a new data-augmentation strategy, which provides us with a laplace-gamma mixture representation of the bridge penalty at $\alpha=\frac{1}{2}$, or $L_{(\frac{1}{2})^\gamma}$ prior for $\gamma=1$, which is further decomposed into a normal-exponential-gamma mixture.
-This procedure can be generalised to $\alpha=(\frac{1}{2})^{\gamma}$ for any $\gamma\in \mathbb{N}^+$.
-This closed form representation introduces extra latent variables, allowing us to circumvent sampling difficult conditional distribution $\btau^{2}|\bbeta$ directly.
+In this paper, we propose a new data augmentation strategy, which provides us with a Laplace mixture representation of the exponential power prior at $\alpha=\left(\frac{1}{2}\right)^{^{\gamma}}, \gamma=\{1,2,\ldots\}$.
+For notational simplicity, we refer to these simply as $\Lhalf$ prior in the remainder of this paper.
+This closed form representation introduces extra latent variables, allowing us to circumvent sampling the difficult conditional distribution $\btau^{2}|\bbeta$.
+In addition, using the Laplace mixture representation, the resulting EM and LLA \citep{zou2008one} algorithms are identical.
 We further leverage the conjugacy structure in our model by removing certain conditional components in the Gibbs sampler without disturbing the stationary distribution.
-This is done by using the partially collapsed Gibbs sampling strategy \citep{park2009partially,van2008partially,van2015metropolis}.
-Thus improving the speed of convergence of the Markov chain Monte Carlo (MCMC) algorithm.
+This is done by following the partially collapsed Gibbs sampling strategy \citep{park2009partially}.

-While continuous shrinkage priors have obvious computational advantages over spike-and-slab priors (which generally involve a combinatorial search over all $2^{p}$ possible models), their resulting posterior inference from MCMC does not automatically provide a sparse solution of the coefficients, requiring extra and ad hoc steps for variable selection.
-On the other hand, it is well known that the penalized likelihood estimators have a Bayesian interpretation as posterior modes under the corresponding prior.
+With the use of continuous shrinkage priors, the optimal Bayes point estimates under many common loss functions (e.g. $L_{1}$ and $L_{2}$) will not have exact zeros, requiring extra and ad hoc steps for variable selection.
+It is well known that penalized likelihood estimators have a Bayesian interpretation as posterior modes under the corresponding prior.
 Thus, it is possible to construct very flexible sparse penalty functions from a Bayesian perspective, whose solution is the generalized thresholding rule \citep{rovckova2016bayesian}.
-We consider a full Bayesian formulation of the exponential power prior, which introduces a non separable bridge (NSB) penalty
+We consider a full Bayesian formulation of the exponential power prior, which introduces a non-separable Bridge (NSB) penalty